SerenaTech/docproj/neat.md

 ## Markdown and Mermaid
 Markdown requires an extension for some applications but it is already enabled in others.
+<a href="https://www.markdownguide.org">Markdown Guide</a>
 ### Mermaid ###
 Mermaid is enabled for Markdown (I think) but must always include -->```mermaid

 At the start of a Mermaid diagram.
+The Mermaid diagram must also specify which type of diagram to be displayed.
+For example -->